 The day’s climbing warmth soon followed my light-fuelled alarm clock.
-Even before we had stepped outside in search for breakfast, the temperature had soared to a scorching 34°C. The blistering heat pulsed off the city’s brick coating and sent pedestrians scrambling for the thin slithers of shade afforded by the late-morning sun.
+Even before we had stepped outside in search of breakfast, the temperature had reached 34°C. The blistering heat pulsed off the city’s brick coating and sent pedestrians scrambling for the thin slithers of shade afforded by the late-morning sun.

 León has a great Jacobean tradition behind it and the second starting point of the Camino de Santiago more chosen by the pilgrims every year.

-We had planned to do little else other than sleep-in, wander aimlessly, and, the task I looked forward to most, eat ourselves silly.
-Despite drinking like a fish and eating like a horse over the past three weeks, I had managed to sweat 3-4 kilograms from my slender frame.
+We had planned to do little else than sleep-in, wander aimlessly, and, the task I looked forward to most, eat ourselves silly.
+Despite drinking like a fish and eating like a horse over the past three weeks, I had managed to sweat 3 kilograms from my already slender frame.
 My stomach desperately needed a day-long stuffing.

 Following a lengthy tramp through the Meseta, I rightly expected to be re-energised by festive León, but I never thought the raucous celebrations would deafen my inner-musings.
 I realised the cacophonic din of a city carnival suffocated the Camino’s constant flow of meaningful insights.

-While there is little room for introspection amongst a Spanish fiesta, the chaos is an excellent distraction from an aching body.
-My recent knee pain only returned once I had begun refocusing on my onward journey after arriving back at the apartment later in the evening.
+While there is little room for introspection inside a Spanish fiesta, the chaos is an excellent distraction from an aching body.
+My recent knee pain only returned once I had begun refocusing on my onward journey back at the apartment later in the evening.
 Despite the worrisome twinge, I felt re-energised; ready for more unimpeded insights from the road ahead on Day 21.